Press & Media Resources

 Legal Basis of Challenges

-Federal lawsuits are challenging these policies on multiple grounds:
+Federal lawsuits challenged these policies on multiple grounds:

 Exceeds statutory authority